emmt/OptimPack/julia/README.md

 ls = OptimPack.OptimPackMoreThuenteLineSearch(ftol, gtol, xtol)
 ls = OptimPack.OptimPackNonmonotoneLineSearch(ftol, m)
 ```
-with `ftol` the tolerance on the function reduction for the Armijo or
+with `ftol` the tolerance on the function reduction for the Armijo or first
-first Wolfe condition, `gtol` the tolerance on the gradient the second
+Wolfe condition, `gtol` the tolerance on the gradient for the second
-(strong) Wolfe condition, `xtol` the relative precision for the step
+(strong) Wolfe condition, `xtol` the relative precision for the step length
-length (set to the machine relative precision by default) and `m` the
+(set to the machine relative precision by default) and `m` the number of
-number of previous steps to remember for the nonmonotone linesearch.
+previous steps to remember for the nonmonotone linesearch.

-The linesearch is safeguarded by imposing a lower and an upper bounds
+The linesearch is safeguarded by imposing lower and upper bounds on the
-on the step.
-Keywords `stpmin` and `stpmax` can be used to specify
+step.
+Keywords `stpmin` and `stpmax` can be used to specify the step
-the step bounds relatively to the size of the first step (for each
+bounds relatively to the size of the first step (for each linesearch).
-linesearch).
-Their default values are: `stpmin = 1E-20` and `stpmax =
+Their default values are: `stpmin = 1E-20` and `stpmax = 1E+20`; if
-1E+20`; they must be given such that: `0 <= stpmin < stpmax`.
+specified, they must be such that: `0 <= stpmin < stpmax`.

-## Limited Memory Variable Metric (VMLM)
+## Variable Metric with Limited Memory (VMLM)

 Alternatively, the solution `x` can be computed by a limited memory version
 of the variable metric method (implementing BFGS updates) with: